 Question: I enjoyed your Frank Answer About Yoga for Men.
 You mentioned men’s naked yoga classes, but apart from an opportunity for social nudity all the other benefits you mentioned, like greater freedom in movement and flexibility, could be received by leaving one’s pants on.
 I know that naked yoga classes have been springing up.
-Is this just a fad or a solid development?
+Is this just a fad or a real development in yoga practice?
 Does it primarily appeal to gays?
 And sorry for asking, but what happens if you take your pants off for class and get a boner?

-Answer: In answering these questions I will first survey the kinds of naked yoga classes that have been “springing up” recently, then look at yoga’s historical tradition of nakedness, then try to reconstruct the emergence of naked yoga in the West in the 20th and early 21st centuries, and finally address the questions of the relationship of gay men to naked yoga and male anxieties about getting an erection in a group situation.
+Answer: In answering these questions I will first survey the kinds of naked yoga classes that have been “springing up” recently.
+Then I will look at yoga’s historical tradition of nakedness.
+Next I will try to reconstruct the emergence of naked yoga in the West in the 20th and early 21st centuries.
+Then I will address the questions of the relationship of gay men to naked yoga.
+Finally, I will address male anxieties about getting an erection in a group situation.
+As usualy, I will illustrate this article with images.
+Given the nature of the topic they will all be naked, but I will try to be as chaste in my selection as possible.

 It is indeed evident that naked yoga classes are “springing up” in cities across the U.S., Canada, Western Europe, and down under in Sydney and Brisbane, Australia and Auckland, NZ.
 Compared to the sheer number of clothing-required yoga studios, it is a small “underground” movement.
 I say “underground” because admittance to naked yoga classes is cautiously regulated to keep out voyeurs and protect the privacy of the students.
 I will provide here a sampling of the kind of naked yoga classes that have emerged in recent years.